Jennifer Brady: 2020: Top 50, first WTA Tour title, US Open semifinal, top 25 year-end ranking

-Brady participated in the all-star Credit One Bank Invitational in Daniel Island, and exhibition event that served as the Charleston tournament after organizers reformatted the tournament after the COVID-19 pandemic as a Laver Cup style event.
+Brady participated in the all-star Credit One Bank Invitational in Daniel Island, an exhibition event that served as the Charleston tournament after organizers reformatted the tournament following the COVID-19 pandemic as a Laver Cup style event.
 She was drafted by Bethanie Mattek-Sands to Team Peace, which won 26–22, going 4–0 with nine points (one win in the second day for one point, one win in the fourth day for two points, one win in the fifth day for three points, and one win in the sixth day for three points).
-She was the only undefeated player for the entire exhibition tournament.
+She was the only undefeated player for the entire exhibition event.

-Brady's first tournament following the resumption of the WTA Tour was the Lexington Open in Kentucky, where she won her maiden WTA tournament singles title.
-She defeated Heather Watson, sixth seed Magda Linette, Marie Bouzková, Coco Gauff, and Jil Teichmann without dropping a set, or facing a tiebreak in any set.
+Her first tournament following the resumption of the WTA Tour was the Kentucky Open where she won her maiden WTA Tour singles title.
+She defeated Heather Watson, sixth seed Magda Linette, Marie Bouzková, Coco Gauff and Jil Teichmann without dropping a set all tournament.
 Following her victory, Brady's ranking rose to a career-high No. 40.

-At the US Open Brady was seeded 28th despite being ranked 41st in the world (due to the number of top-20 players who pulled out of the tournament.)
+At the US Open, Brady was seeded 28th despite being ranked 41st in the world due to the number of top-20 players who pulled out of the tournament.
 She defeated Anna Blinkova, CiCi Bellis and Caroline Garcia in straight sets, before defeating 2016 champion and former world No. 1, Angelique Kerber, to advance to her first Grand Slam quarterfinal.
-She then recorded another straight-sets win over the 23rd seed Yulia Putintseva to reach her first Grand Slam semifinal, where she lost to Naomi Osaka in three sets.
+She then recorded another straight sets win over the 23rd seed Yulia Putintseva to reach her first Grand Slam semifinal, which she lost to Naomi Osaka in three sets.

-2021: Australian Open final, top 15 and Olympics debut
+2021–2022: Australian Open final, top 15, Olympics debut, and injury hiatus

 Brady started the season in Abu Dhabi.
 After winning the first set, she lost in the first round to Tamara Zidanšek.
 She also played doubles in the same tournament with Garbiñe Muguruza, they lost in the quarterfinals.

-At the Australian Open, Brady beat Aliona Bolsova, Madison Brengle, Kaja Juvan, Donna Vekić, Jessica Pegula, and Karolína Muchová to reach her first Grand Slam final where she was defeated by Naomi Osaka, in straight sets.
-As a result of this run, she reached a career-high of world No. 13 in the singles rankings on 22 February 2021.
+At the Australian Open, Brady beat Aliona Bolsova, Madison Brengle, Kaja Juvan, Donna Vekić, Jessica Pegula and Karolína Muchová to reach her first major final in which she was defeated by Naomi Osaka, in straight sets.
+As a result, she reached a career-high of world No. 13 in the singles rankings on 22 February 2021.

-At her debut at the 2021 Olympics, Brady was the eleventh and only American seed in the tournament.
-In the first round, Brady was defeated by Italian Camila Giorgi, in straight sets.
+At her debut at the Olympics, Brady was the 11th and only American seed in the tournament.
+However, she was defeated by Italian Camila Giorgi, in the first round, in straight sets.

+Brady's next tournament was the 2021 Cincinnati Open.
+In the first round, she beat Ekaterina Alexandrova in straight sets.
+In the second round, she suffered a knee injury after taking the first set from Jelena Ostapenko.
+This injury would keep Brady out of tennis for two years.